Jaaz7/home-cooked-harmony/README.md

 # Home Cooked Harmony
-**A blog where you can share your favourite recipes and engage with the community.**
+**A django-based blog where you can share your favourite recipes and engage with the community.**
 <br><br>
 <img src="https://github.com/Jaaz7/home-cooked-harmony/assets/130407877/0bb6b13d-add8-459c-8ccc-7185cc8186d7" width=90% height=90%>
 <br>